-The furnace must be isolated from the gas supply system by closing its individual manual shut-off valve during any pressure testing of the gas supply system at pressures greater than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.).
+The furnace must be isolated from the gas supply system by closing the individual manual shut-off valve during any gas supply system at pressures greater than or equal to $\frac{1}{2}$ psig.
+(3.48 kPa, 14 inches w.c.).
+This furnace and its components are designed, manufactured and independently certified to comply with all applicable ANSI/CSA standards.
+A leak check of the furnace and its components is not required.